-The time discount factor β^ is 0.999, consistent with many papers (among all Wachter, 2013).
-This study obtained $\gamma = 0.999$ and Elasticity of Intertemporal Substitution (EIS), $\psi = 1.013$.
-Calibrated relative risk aversion and EIS implies that investors became more conservative in the COVID-19 situation, in the sense that the representative investor preferred early resolution of uncertainty since $\gamma > 1/\psi$ (Bansal et al., 2012)11.
-Moreover, the calibration suggests the reasonable value of 7.3 for σ{ε} , in line with the fact that not only uncertainty but also even very small possibility of disaster makes the dividend growth have a heavier tail distribution.
+This setup obtained $\gamma = 0.999$ and Elasticity of Intertemporal Substitution (EIS), $\psi = 1.013$ .
+This calibration exercise for relative risk aversion and EIS implies that generally speaking, investors became a bit more conservative in the COVID-19 situation, in the sense that the representative investor might prefer early resolution of uncertainty since $\gamma > 1/\psi$ (Bansal et al., 2012).
+Moreover, the calibration suggests a reasonable value of 7.3 for $\sigma{\varepsilon}$ , in line with the fact that not only uncertainty but also even a very small possibility of disaster makes the dividend growth have a heavier tail distribution.
 This highlights the impact of a "rare" disaster in line with Weitzman (2005) and reveals the impact of COVID-19 as a rare event on the distribution of dividend growth.

 Based on all estimated and calibrated parameters, Figure 3 plots the model-based asset pricing implications (the tractable formulas) as a function of disaster probability spanned on [0,1].
 It shows the price-to-dividend ratio and the risk-free rate as increasing and decreasing functions of disaster probability, respectively.
-In periods with a higher probability of disaster, a decline in dividends happens with a higher pace than price reduction since the price is assumed to be discounted future dividend stream covering some "no-disaster" states.
+In periods with a higher probability of disaster, a decline in dividends happens at a higher pace than price reduction since the price is assumed to be a discounted future dividend stream including some "no-disaster" states.
 The first panel illustrates that when the possibility of disaster is higher than 0.85, dividends plunge to zero and the price-to-dividend ratio becomes strictly increasing at the highest pace.